UU-Human-Evolution/1MB438/Lab_2.md

 By now the alignment of the entire mitochondria should be ready for you to look at!
 Open it with `jalview`.
 What do you see?

 **Question 2-4.
-Visually inspect the alignment of the full mitochondrial genome the same way you did for cytB in Q2-4.
+Visually inspect the alignment of the full mitochondrial genome the same way you did for cytB in Q2-2.
 What do you notice?
 Are the same species standing out?**

 ---
-## REPORT
+## Summary of what to report in the quizz

-Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2, etc).
+Pairwise alignment tutorial: submit answers to all the questions in the quizz.

 Multiple alignment: submit answers to questions 2-1 through 2-4.
 For Question 2-2 and 2-4, it can be useful to include a screenshot of what you saw.
-Only submit the alignment (FASTA file) if you cannot show it to a teaching assistant.
+Only submit the alignment (FASTA file).

 ---